-Whether posting as customer service agents for business websites, or scraping data from websites for improved search engine optimization, bots are hard at work helping build a better internet.
+Whether posting as customer service agents for business websites or scraping data from websites for improved search engine optimization, bots are hard at work helping build a better internet.
 For better or worse, these snippets of code have revolutionized the internet by automating many tasks that would be too tedious, time-consuming, or expensive to perform by human agents.

 In their most basic form, bots are simply software agents designed to perform an automated task on the internet.
 And this of course is as interesting and valuable for the bad guys as it is for legit businesses and services.

 The ‘good’ bots are an essential part of the internet.
 In fact, approximately 36 percent of all web traffic in 2015 was generated by good bots.
-At least 18 percent of all web traffic in 2015 was attributed to ‘bad’ bots, or bots created specially to harm sites, steal data, or perform other malicious acts.
+At least 18 percent of all web traffic in 2015 was attributed to ‘bad’ bots, or bots created especially to harm sites, steal data, or perform other malicious acts.

 Since we are mostly fine with what the ‘good’ bots are doing, let’s take a deeper look at the ‘bad’ bots.

 Bad bots are bots that perform malicious acts, steal data, or damage sites or networks through such things as distributed denial of service (DDoS) attacks, which means simply flooding the site with far more data requests than it can handle.
-Bad bots are also often used to scan servers, computers or networks to find exploits, that can be used to compromise those.
+Bad bots are also often used to scan servers, computers, or networks to find exploits, that can be used to compromise those.

 Bad bots are mostly organized in botnets.
-These botnets are controlled by so called C&Cs (Command & Control Servers).
+These botnets are controlled by so-called C&Cs (Command & Control Servers).
 This centralization on a few C&Cs made botnets very vulnerable for Take-Downs.
 Make sure the C&Cs goes offline and the botnet will be not actionable anymore.
 This concept is changing slowly to botnets communicating via P2P, which will make it even harder to detect and will also make some existing security solutions obsolete.

 The classic differentiation in Hacker Bots, Spam Bots, and all the others has as well changed over the last years.
 Today compromised hosts that function as bots are multifunctional.
 They can steal information from the compromised computer while hosting a phishing site, participating in a DDoS attack, and usually start spamming or harvesting email addresses from websites at the end of their lifecycle.

-Two steps for more security.
+Two steps for more security